Like a Weaned Child (Psalm 131)

 I need to be honest with you.
 I’ve spent the past year pretty close to a state of overwhelm.
 The news in the world has been so hard that it’s difficult sometimes to even know how to function well.

 This came home to me this past week.
-On Tuesday morning my mother texted me to let me know that a relative of mine had passed away from COVID in South Africa.
+My mother texted me on Tuesday morning to tell me that a relative in South Africa passed away from COVID.
 I felt awful, and told her that I was praying for the family.
 She responded by saying, “Thanks.
 He lay there alone for days.”

 I didn’t know what to do with that.
 I could feel myself going numb.
-The combination of watching the horrible news about Afghanistan this week, and then the close-up of someone close to my family dying completely alone, is enough to overwhelm me.
+The news about Afghanistan this week, along with the death of someone close to my family, has really overwhelmed me.
 It makes me want to shut off because it’s all simply too much to bear.

 Maybe you’re there too.